Jonathan-321/DatabaseSystemsFinal/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy the Doctor Who Database project to various platforms for extra credit 7c.
+This guide explains how to deploy the Doctor Who Database project to various platforms.

 ## Prerequisites